 San Juan Basin

 The San Juan Basin is located in the Four Corners region of the Southwestern United States, with the main portion located in northwestern New Mexico.
-We own 1,878 gross (316 net) acres in the San Juan Basin of New Mexico.
+We own approximately 1,900 gross (approximately 300 net) acres in the San Juan Basin of New Mexico.
 Approximately half of our net acres are on Native American tribal lands.
-We have not drilled any new wells since 2010, and we have not scheduled, and do not currently plan to schedule, any drilling activities in 2020.
+We have not drilled any new wells since 2010, and we have not scheduled, and do not currently plan to schedule, any drilling activities in 2021.
 Our current plans are to focus on existing production.
 CrownQuest operates approximately 98% of CrownRock’s net total wells in the San Juan Basin.

 The Paradox Basin is located mostly in southeastern Utah and southwestern Colorado.
-We own approximately 3,987 gross (1,693 net) acres in the Paradox Basin of Utah.
-We have not drilled any new wells since 2008 and we have not scheduled, and do not currently plan to schedule, any drilling activities in 2020.
+We own approximately 2,500 gross (approximately 1,000 net) acres in the Paradox Basin of Utah.
+We have not drilled any new wells since 2008 and we have not scheduled, and do not currently plan to schedule, any drilling activities in 2021.
 Our current plans are to continue producing two of the seven wells located on our acreage and to plug and abandon the remaining five wells in 2021.
 We also hold 50.7% of the equity interests in, and serve as the managing member of, Abajo Gas Transmission Company, LLC, a Utah limited liability company that holds a gathering system in the Paradox Basin that services our properties.
 CrownQuest operates 100% of CrownRock’s net total wells in the Paradox Basin.